MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 After a while, you might want to archive iteration paths that were used for sprints that are a year or more out of date.
 You can do so by moving the iteration path under a node that you label "Archive".
 All work items are updated with the moved iteration path.
 Also, teams can de-select those sprints that have past.
 All data is maintained in the data store with the new iteration path assignments.

 <!--- Implications for reporting -->
-Before you archive the iterations, consider if you've captured all the reports that you might want.
+Before you archive the iterations, consider if you captured all the reports that you might want.

 ## Chart progress by iteration